 This silky, smooth, creamy frosting will win your heart.
 Ermine Buttercream was the original frosting for Red Velvet Cake.

 - Prep Time: 5

 - 1/4 cup flour

 - 1 cup butter, softened correctly – butter should hold it’s shape but bend

 Place sugar, flour, and salt in a small saucepan and whisk together.
 Stir in milk.
 Cook over medium heat, stirring constantly until mixture comes to a boil.
 Continue to cook a very short time, stirring, until very thick.

 Remove from heat and pour into a medium mixing bowl.
 Cool to room temperature.

 When cool, whisk in a stand mixer, using whisk attachment or beaters if using a hand-held.
 Add butter a tablespoon at a time until smooth.
 Add vanilla and beat in.
 Chill frosting for a few minutes before decorating.

-You know I’ll be bringing this to our Throwback Thursday #31 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
+You know I’ll be bringing Ermine Buttercream Frosting to our Throwback Thursday #31 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
 That’s right – me!